Skip to content

 How does it work?

 Since January 2015, candidates can visit the Canadian immigration website and express their interest in becoming a permanent resident.
-Eligibility may be through any of the three Express Entry-managed programs:
+Eligibility may be through any of the three Express Entry-linked programs:

 • Federal Skilled Worker: You must score at least 67 points out of 100.
 Points are awarded for age, education, language ability, work experience, and other factors.